 Join us for ONLINE educational photography workshops.
 These community-driven workshops focus on photography as a means for creative expression and acquiring basic photography skills.
 Learn and practice various aspects of photography such as composition and lighting.
 No prior experience is required and all levels of proficiency and camera types are welcome.

 Each ONLINE workshop includes a prerecorded 30 minute tutorial and an interactive 1 hour Zoom call with participants and teaching artist, Anne Houang.
-The online tutorial link will be available beginning 24 hours prior to the Zoom call on the Levy Park Facebook page and Levy Park YouTube channel.
+The online tutorial link will be available beginning two days prior to the Zoom call on the Levy Park Facebook page and Levy Park YouTube channel.
 The Zoom Workshop link will be accessible on this website listing below each workshop date.
 Workshops will be held online until further notice.

 View the first annual Views from Levy Park exhibition here, featuring photographic works by artists who participated in our monthly workshops from May 2019 – April 2020.

 August 1, 2020: Understanding Color: Let’s consider the following questions: What is the relationship between light, exposure, and color?
 How does color affect composition?
 How does color convey certain moods?
 For this workshop, bring a colorful object to photograph in Levy Park, and learn how to creatively include this object in composed images.